solo-system/solo-system.github.io/documentation/calendar.md

 high-sample rates - like bats), or stereo (not mono).

-Note however that this does NOT give you a commensurate increase in Battery life.
+Note however that this does NOT give you a commensurate increase in battery life.
 The Solo consumes power at the same rate 0.35 Watts, whether it is recording or not.
 During off-times in the calendar, the system still runs, and very little battery saving can be done.
 This is an intrinsic problem with the current Solo, and is one of it's big